kelvbun/adposter/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

 ## Contact
-For questions or suggestions, reach out via discord (kelivein) or open an issue in the repository.
+For questions or suggestions, reach out via discord (@kelivein) or open an issue in the repository.